 6. Challenge stigma and negative 'labelling'

-7. Include wellbeing in the PSHE curriculum as well as collective worship
+7. Include well being in the Personal, Social and Health Education (PSH), Relationship and Sex Education (RSE) curriculum as well as collective worship

 8. Provide a safe and comfortable space for conversations and support groups